 - Qualcomm v.
 Nokia (power control in mobile phone systems)

-Appearances before the EPO (European Patent Office) and Technical Boards of Appeal in Munich in cases involving inter alia tachometers, aspartame crystallisation, oil wellheads, liquefied air distillation, machine tool cutting inserts, refractory articles, 3-D displays, predictive text keyboards, television audience measurement systems and subsea electromagnetic surveying.
+Appearances before the EPO (European Patent Office) and Technical Boards of Appeal in Munich in cases involving inter alia tachometers, aspartame crystallisation, oil wellheads, liquefied air distillation, machine tool cutting inserts, refractory articles, 3-D displays, predictive text keyboards, television audience measurement systems, subsea electromagnetic surveying, and banknote security markings.

 - Entrance scholarship to Winchester College 1970.

 - Entrance scholarship to Corpus Christi College, Cambridge 1975.